 C4 utilizes the public health strategy CRCS as the base of its care coordination model.
-Training will be provided by the CDC Behavioral Intervention Prevention Training Center (PTC) that is responsible for diffusing evidence-based intervention in the geographic region where the study site is located (Los Angeles Site=Oakland PTC; North Carolina Site=Dallas PTC; Washington DC Site=Rochester PTC).
-CRCS training for personnel at the three sites will be arranged with National Network of Prevention Training Centers.
+Training will be provided by the CDC Behavioral Intervention Prevention Training Center (PTC) that is responsible for diffusing evidence-based intervention..
+A centralized CRCS training for personnel from the three sites took place with the National Network of Prevention Training Centers in Washington, DC.
 Sites can request ongoing technical assistance for CRCS from their regional capacity-building assistance (CBA) organizations.